valstat/valstat-rfc/VALSTAT.md

 ## 2. Motivation

-Context: Integration is a common recurring theme in a software development.
-It is complex and difficult to predict in a feasible level of detail.
+Economy of software production is an ever more delicate balancing act.
+Because of its prominent costs, feasible integration is a common recurring theme in a software development.
+It is complex and difficult to predict and solve in a feasible level of detail.
+Thus it contributes to the raising costs of software.

-Levels of Integration, ordered by the scope width
+Levels of Integration, ordered by the scope

 | scope | level
 |-------| -------